 These are three Wi-Fi networks on campus to choose from:

-- PSU Secure - The PSU Secure network is the recommended option for anyone with an Odin account, because of its encryption and automatic reconnection feature.
+- PSU Secure - The PSU Secure network is the recommended option for anyone with an Odin account, because of its encryption.

 - PSU - The PSU network is for older computers and devices that are not capable of WPA2E security.